 If expats live in the suburbs it is best to have a car, although most companies that regularly hire expats provide transport for their employees.
-Even so, this provision may not be full time, leaving expats living in the suburbs stuck there during the evenings without a vehicle.
-Expats should consider hiring an additional driver to assist them in getting around the city.
+Even so, this provision may not be full time, and expats may have to make other arrangements for evenings and weekends.

-Additionally, there are a host of easily hailed taxis available within the city, and it's possible to navigate the busy city centre without a car.
+There are a host of taxi companies in the city, and it's possible to navigate the busy city centre without a car.
 Ride-hailing applications such as Uber are also operational in Delhi, while public transport is reasonably well developed.

 What are some networks to help settle in?

 There are hundreds of different clubs that expats can become involved with in Delhi.
 Many of these are multinational groups, while others are just for hanging out with people who speak the same language.
 Sports teams and hobby groups are everywhere.
-It is best to check with one's home country's embassy for a complete list.
-Simply browsing around online, through expat forums and social media groups, is another good way to make friends and network.
+Simply browsing around online and on social media groups is another good way to make friends and network.

 Is Delhi safe?

-Are the standards of education good in Delhi?
+Are the education standards good in Delhi?
 What options are there for expat children?